Q: How can I help?

 up to the author to propose the layout.
 There are two reasons for this.

-One reason is that it allows authors to create non-standard "articles", like cheat sheets, diagrams or
+One reason is that it allows the authors to create non-standard "articles", like cheat sheets, diagrams or

 infographics, and also gives them full control over the layout.